-Future reviews will be published as soon as practicable after publishing the annual financial statements.
+Pillar 3 disclosures are required to be published as soon as practicable after publishing the annual financial statements.
 More frequent disclosures may be made where considered necessary.

 CCBL's accounting year end is 31st December and CCBL's Pillar 3 disclosures have been aligned with its financial reporting.